codenothing/Nlint/doc/Precommit.md

 ![Nodelint SVN Pre Commit Example](http://www.cnstatic.com/images/github/Nodelint/svn.png "Nodelint SVN Pre Commit Example")

-**Note:** If you built node with a differen't install path then the default /usr/local/, then you will have to use the full path to Nodelint binfile to use it in svn pre-commit hooks.
+**Note:** If you built node with a different install path then the default /usr/local/, then you will have to use the full path to Nodelint binfile to use it in svn pre-commit hooks.